 I have been so enamored of Pebeo’s new Fantasy Prisme and Moon enamels, that I’ve experimented with using them on clear glass cabochons for use on pillbox tops and necklaces.
 My first thought was that the beautiful patterns that these enamels make would be visible through the cabochon glass if I just painted the enamel on the back of the cabochon.
 Much to my surprise, the beautiful pattern only rose to the surface of the enameled back of the cabochon; the design that showed through the magnifying cabochon only reflected where the enamel colors first touched the clear glass.
 For example, the view below is what appeared through the cabochon above on which I had painted the enamel.

 Therefore, to make the “prettier” side of the enamel visible, I had to glue another clear glass cabochon to the back of the enameled cabochon.
 Then magic took place.
 The glue interacted with the enamel and formed the ripples or ridges in the enamel pattern, making it even more lovely!

-Then I experimented with adding faceted crystal beads on the wire surrounding the pendant and using matching marble beads to form the necklace.
+Then I experimented with adding faceted crystal beads on the wire surrounding a similar pendant and using matching marble beads to form the necklace.

-I have since created a few more such pendants with scarf connectors like the one below and offered them for sale on my website.
-The one below features Millefiori flower beads on its scarf connector.
-The larger size of its beads dictated making two loops instead of three on the connector.
+I have since created a few more such pendants with scarf connectors like the ones shown here and offered them for sale on my website.
 You can find most of these pendants here.